cloudhm/advanced-keymapping/README.md

 `<` and `>`: Chrome tab movement.

+`gg`: scroll to the top of the page.

+`G`: scroll to the bottom of the page.

 For some websites like Jira and Google Inbox, there are already built in shortcuts, with C-Vim you can total whitelist them to keep the old shortcuts you like.

 ### Karabiner